majatre/method2comment/README.md

 `python train.py trained_models single --patience 400 --run-name single`

-The `single` dataset contains only one sample in the input.
-Larger datasets are not included in the repository but one can generate them by running (protos of the corpus need to be placed in a `corpus` directory).
+The `single` dataset is a toy dataset containig only one sample of the method-comment pair.
+Larger datasets are not included in the repository but one can generate them by running following command.
+Protos of the corpus, extracted with https://github.com/acr31/features-javac, need to be placed in a `corpus` directory.

  `python data_processing/generate_graph_dataset.py`.

 One can adjust the hyperparameters in models/model_main.py.
 In particular to change the used architecture one should modify "encoder_type" setting it to one of "seq", "graph", "graph+seq", "seq+graph".

-The repositository does not include the graph net library that needs to be placed in a `tf2_gnn` directory.
+The repositository does not include the graph net library that needs to be placed in a `tf2_gnn` directory (can be obtained from https://github.com/microsoft/tf2-gnn).

 ## Evaluation